NASA-IMPACT/hls-sentinel2-downloader-serverless/lambdas/mock_scihub_product_api/README.md

 ## High level overview

 The Mock SciHub Product APIs purpose is to act as a simple replica of the SciHub Product API for Integration tests.
+It has 3 results it returns depending on the requests it receives.

 ---